scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 * The maximum amount of time one can stake funds for delegation is 1 year
 * The minimum delegation fee rate is 2%
 * The maximum weight of a validator (their own stake + stake delegated to them) is the minimum of 3 x 10<sup>6</sup> AVAX and 5 times the amount the validator staked.
-  For example, if you staked 2,000 AVAX to become a validator, only 8000 AVAX can be delegated to your node total (not per delegator.)
+  For example, if you staked 2,000 AVAX to become a validator, only 8000 AVAX can be delegated to your node total (not per delegator)
-* The minimum percentage of the time a validator must be correct and online in order to receive a reward is 60%.
+* The minimum percentage of the time a validator must be correct and online in order to receive a reward is 60%